Do I need to put bank details on my invoices?

 Why would I put my bank details on my invoices?

 If you expect to be paid with a standing order or one-time bank transfer, you should clearly state this on your invoices.
-In this case, it’s highly recommended that you do provide your bank details.
+In this case, it’s highly recommended that you provide your bank details.

-If you don’t accept payments via bank transfer, you can still put your bank details on your invoices, but it isn’t really necessary to do so.
+If you don’t accept payments via bank transfer, you can still put your bank details on your invoices, but it isn’t necessary to do so.
 Sending invoices with unnecessary details can look a bit cluttered, and it might lead to confused customers who aren’t sure how they should pay.

 Which bank details should be on my invoices?